blipk/Bowser/README.md

 Use the Settings menu to: enable/disable Bowser, set the default web browser for links without rules, or rescan for installed web browsers.<br/>

-Use the File menu to export or import your rules and configuration from files for backup.
+Use the File menu to export or import your rules and settings from files for backup.
 Use the Help menu to find this readme.<br/>

 ![Bowser Settings GUI](doc/BowserGUI.png?raw=true "Screenshot of Bowser Settings GUI")